kbuckleys/zenWORKS/README.md

 <img width="1686" height="323" alt="zenworks" src="https://github.com/user-attachments/assets/b5ce90c4-8ec2-489c-8f47-1fc84abc154b" />

-This is my dotfile repo for all to use, and for my own convenience.
-Enjoy and never stop cooking that rice!
+<h3>This is my dotfile repo for all to use, and for my own convenience.
+Enjoy and never stop cooking that rice!</h3>

-# Premise
 In my search for a GTK theme, I stumbled upon an old one called Kripton, which I found to be quite beautiful, but it didn't quite fit in with the rest of my setup.
 So I took it upon myself and created a Kripton color palette based on the GTK theme, and then made Kripton themes for the software I use.
 This is going to be a work in progress, as I'm considering taking this seriously and kickstart a project to cover as many software and websites as possible.
 I highly doubt it could ever be on the same level as Catppuccin's or Nord's, but it's an enticing idea all the same.

 # Dependencies